-What the KTT labelled as a 'cultural revolution' led, in late 1966 and in early 1967, to violence on such a wide scale that the world spoke of a 'civil war'.
-It should not be thought however that these are mutually contradictory categories.
+What the K.T.T. labelled as a "cultural revolution" led, in late 1966 and in early 1967, to violence on such a wide scale, that the world spoke of a 'civil war'.
+It should not be thought, however, that these are mutually contradictory categories.
 Cultural developments, historically, have often been violent.
-In our opinion there is a direct link between the conflicts expressed in art and literature in the early sixties and the violence which broke out in later years.
+In our opinion, there is a direct link between the conflicts expressed in art and literature in the early sixties, and the violence which broke out in later years.
 The Chinese scholars and literary critics fought for essentially the same things as were later to be fought for physically.
-As so often in history, and as has previously been seen in Chinese history itself (see Thesis 44), an ideological struggle preceded an armed struggle.
+As so often in history, and as has previously been seen in Chinese history itself (see thesis 44), an ideological struggle preceded an armed struggle.

-It was no coincidence that the work already mentioned on the 'cultural revolution' dealt only with literature.
-The KTT were not wrong in emphasising the relationship between the struggle of the Red Guards and the earlier literary struggle.
+It was no coincidence that the work already mentioned on the "cultural revolution" dealt only with literature.
+The K.T.T. were not wrong in emphasising the relationship between the struggle of the Red Guards and the earlier literary struggle.
 They were wrong, however, in their distorted view of that relationship.
 The struggle of the Red Guards did not have a cultural objective.
 The opposite was the case.
 The cultural struggle expressed conflicting social interests.
-The Chinese Bolsheviks failed to appreciate the opposing social interests precisely because they were Bolsheviks and limited by Bolshevik ideology.
-They described the conflicts of 1966-67 as 'cultural' instead of explaining these conflicts in the field of culture as stemming from antagonistic social interests.
+The Chinese Bolsheviks failed to appreciate the opposing social interests precisely because they were Bolsheviks and limited by Bolshevikideology.
+They described the conflicts of 1966 -67 as "cultural" instead of explaining these conflicts in the field of culture as stemming from antagonistic social interests.

-The French journal Le Contrat Social (edited by the Institute of Social History in Paris), called the 'Great Socialist Cultural Revolution' a 'pseudo-cultural pseudo-revolution'.
+The French review 'Le Contrat Social' (edited by the Institute of Social History in Paris), called the "Great Socialist Cultural Revolution" a "pseudo-cultural pseudo-revolution".
 This might appear to coincide with our viewpoint.
 We have said it was wrong to explain social conflicts through cultural mechanisms.
 We have said that there was no 'revolution' at this period.
-This is true, but the writer in the French journal meant something else.
-By 'pseudo-cultural', the French journal meant anti-cultural, and by 'pseudo-revolution' it meant counterrevolution.
-But in China during the sixties there was neither a revolution nor a counter-revolution, neither physical nor literary.
-What happened was a conflict between the 'new class' and the Party, just as occurred in Russia after Stalin's death.
+This is true, but the writer in the French review meant something else.
+By "pseudo-cultural", the French review meant anticultural, and by "pseudo-revolution" it meant counter-revolution.
+But in China during the sixties, there was neither a revolution nor a counter-revolution, neither physical nor literary.
+What happened was a conflict between the 'new class' and the Party just as occurred in Russia after

+Stalin's death.

 But there is an important and specific difference between the parallel developments in China and in Russia.
-In Russia there was the same upheaval but the defenders of the traditional type of Party were labelled 'anti-party', and the 'new class' won its victory easily and almost without violence.
-In China, where the Party was much stronger for historical reasons (see Theses 35 and 41), the 'new class' experienced more resistance and violence erupted.
-If in the fifties Molotov and those around him had succeeded in mobilising the Army against the Mikoyan faction, developments in Russia might have shown more resemblance to those in China.
+In Russia there was the same upheaval but the defenders of the traditional type of Party were labelled 'anti-party', and the 'new class' won it's victory easily and almost without violence.
+In China, where the Party was much stronger for historical reasons, (see thesis 35 & 41) the 'new class' experienced more resistance and violence erupted.
+If, in the fifties, Molotov and those around him had succeeded in mobilising the Army against the Mikoyan faction, developments in Russia might have shown more resemblance to those in China.

 The agitation of the Red Guards was no more than a reaction against an earlier action by the 'new class'.
-To grasp this one need only study theliterary conflict that took place in the early sixties.
-Despite the fact that it was couched in literary terms, the true social nature of this conflict became clearly visible in January 1961 after the author Wu Han had published his novel Hai Jui Dismissed from Office (Peking Arts and Literature edition).
+To grasp this, one need only study the literary conflict that took place in the early sixties.
+Despite the fact that it was couched in literary terms, the true social nature of this conflict became clearly visible in January 1961, after the author Wu Han had published his novel, "Hai Jui Dismissed from Office" (Peking 'Arts and Literature' edition).